Haront1/Haront1.github.io/index.md

 ### CPSC 120

-* Lab 7
+* Lab 1

-    Lab 7, part 2 was a favorite because I was always curious about how the game Blackjack works.
-I was able to write functions for the first time that calculate the correct value of a Blackjack hand no matter how many Aces were dealt.
+    Lab 1 was a favorite because I was always curious about how to code and where to start.
+During this lab, I was able to see and write my first lines of code, which was exciting.
+It was also a good way to get to meet my classmates and make new connections when I didn't know anyone.

+* Lab 9
+    Lab 9, part 2, was one of my favorites because I liked the fact that we got to create a game that worked and improve upon it in this lab.
+We faced some challenges with the code, but when we got everything to work, it was fun to play the game that we had created ourselves.
+It was also a valuable experience to enhance a code that we had written before.

+* Lab 5
+    Lab 5, part 2, was a favorite because I didn't know how the game Blackjack worked.
+I was able to create this game with my partner and learn how to play it at the same time.
+My partner and I also worked on debugging during this lab and developed our debugging skills.